DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 - 1 -> `couplebreak/sched_waking[target]` (event ID: `COUPLEBREAK_SWT_ID`)
 The bitmask also serves as list of supported events.

-It is recommended to not touch these, same as not touching `n_events` in streams, as modification depends on them heavily.
+It is recommended to not touch these, same as not touching `n_events` in streams, as this modification depends on them heavily.

-To detect a couplebreak event, look for entries with event Ids same as any of the "COUPLEBREAK_[]T_ID" macros.
+Every function of a stream interface can be used in the same manner as for any other events, but couplebreak events will most likely either redirect the request to their origin Id or construct values on the fly, they will not read the trace data source.

 ### Couplebreak event entries